‘Normal thing to do’: Japanese fans tidy up at World Cup

 A spokeswoman for the Japanese Football Association said it’s supplying 8,000 trash bags to help fans pick up after matches with “thank you” messages on the outside written in Arabic, Japanese, and English.

-Barbara Holthus, a sociologist who has spent the last decade in Japan, said cleaning up after oneself is ingrained in Japanese culture.
+Barbara Holthus, a sociologist who has spent the last decade in Japan, said cleaning up after oneself is engrained in Japanese culture.

 “You’re always supposed to take your trash home in Japan, because there are no trash cans on the street,” said Holthus, the deputy director of the German Institute for Japanese Studies.
 “You clean your classroom.
 From a very young age you learn you are responsible for the cleanliness of your own space.”